-In February 2021, we adopted an Executive Severance Plan (the "Executive Severance Plan") applicable to our Chief Executive Officer and members of our executive management team who report directly to our Chief Executive Officer (including each of our named executive officers) that will become effective upon the completion of this offering.
+In February 2021, we adopted an Executive Severance Plan (the "Executive Severance Plan") applicable to our Chief Executive Officer and members of our executive management team who report directly to our Chief Executive Officer (including each of our named executive officers) that will become effective upon the effectiveness of the registration statement of which this prospectus forms a part.
 Under the Executive Severance Plan, if a named executive officer's employment is terminated (i) by the named executive officer with "good reason" (as defined in the Executive Severance Plan), (ii) by us without "cause" (as defined in the Executive Severance Plan) or (iii) due to the named executive officer's death or the named executive officer becoming disabled, and provided the named executive officer (or his or her estate or representative, as applicable) signs and does not revoke our standard release of claims and complies with all applicable restrictive covenants and contractual obligations, the named executive officer will be entitled to receive:

-- salary continuation payments for twelve (12) months following the named executive officer's termination of employment; - subsidized continued health insurance coverage under the Consolidated Budget Reconciliation Act of 1985, as amended ("COBRA"), for the named executive officer and his or her eligible dependents for a period of twelve (12) months following termination of employment; and - · reasonable outplacement assistance with an outplacement firm of our choosing.
+- salary continuation payments for twelve (12) months following the named executive officer's termination of employment; - subsidized continued health insurance coverage under the Consolidated Budget Reconciliation Act of 1985, as amended ("COBRA"), for the named executive officer and his or her eligible dependents for a period of twelve (12) months following termination of employment; and - reasonable outplacement assistance with an outplacement firm of our choosing.